Nursing Measurements Guide

 - Anticholinergics – can’t see, can’t spit, can’t shit

 Easy enough?
 Cholinergic agents allow the production of fluid that moisturizes the eyes, and increases salivation, urination, and defecation.

 Anticholinergic agents decrease all the activities mentioned above.
 Instead, you will increase the client’s heart rate and perfusion to the lungs and brain.

-Administering drugs with SNS and PNS effects will directly influence where the blood will be heavily distributed for the sake of treating a number of conditions.
+So just remember, administering drugs with SNS and PNS effects will directly influence where the blood will be heavily distributed to treat several conditions.
 If you turn one off, the other is turned on.
 Don’t forget the teeter-totter figure.

 What are cholinergic drugs?